-- 2.31 Where a complaint is unresolved, we may make a decision about how the complaint should be resolved. - 2.32 When we make a decision, we will inform the parties to the complaint. - 2.33 A decision may require a member to take a range of actions, including: - (a) refund or pay money to a consumer or occupier; - (b) waive all or part of a bill; - (c) pay compensation for financial loss resulting from no telecommunications service or a poor quality telecommunications service, privacy breach, or property damage; - (d) pay compensation for non-financial loss;

-- (e) pay compensation to reimburse the consumer or occupier for the expense of having to deal with the situation or complaint; - (f) provide a telecommunications service or resolve a service problem; - (g) repair or replace equipment or a device offered or supplied by the member; - (h) correct, add or remove an entry in a directory or record, including a credit report; - (i) provide specific operator services; and - (j) repair or replace damaged property.
+- 2.36 Where a complaint is unresolved, we may make a decision about how the complaint should be resolved. - 2.37 When we make a decision, we will inform the parties to the complaint. - 2.38 A decision may require a member to do or not do, or cease doing an act, including: - (a) refund or pay money to a consumer or occupier; - (b) waive all or part of a bill; - (c) stop legal proceedings to recover a debt or apply hardship arrangements; - (d) pay compensation for financial loss resulting from no telecommunications service or a poor quality telecommunications service, privacy breach, or property damage; - (e) pay compensation for non-financial loss; - (f) pay compensation to reimburse the consumer or occupier for the expense of having to deal with the situation or complaint; - (g) provide a telecommunications service or resolve a service problem; - (h) repair or replace equipment or a device offered or supplied by the member; - (i) correct, add, or remove an entry in a directory or record, including a credit report; - (j) provide specific operator services; and - (k) repair or replace damaged property. - 2.39 We may decide that a member is to pay compensation for non-financial loss: - (a) for a complaint relating to an individual's privacy rights injury has occurred to the consumer or occupier's feelings or humiliation has been suffered by the consumer or occupier; or - (b) for other complaints an unusual degree or extent of physical inconvenience, time taken to resolve the situation or interference with the consumer or occupier's expectation of enjoyment or peace of mind has occurred.